wavesjs/waves-ui/README.md

 <script scr="/path/to/waves-ui.umd.js"></script>
 ```

-the library is exposed in `window.waves`
+the library is exposed in the `window.wavesUI` namespace.

 ## Custom build